Join the club for food lovers and unlock rewards

 East Z East Riverside

-What: A great spot for large groups or even corporate events, East Z East is a stalwart of the north of England, with sites in Manchester, Liverpool, Bradford and Preston - four towns that certainly know what a good curry tastes like.
+What: A great spot for large groups or even corporate events, East Z East is a stalwart of the north of England, with sites in Manchester, Liverpool and Preston - three towns that certainly know what a good curry tastes like.
 The restaurant offers a huge menu that has something for everyone, from curries and sundries to traditional Punjabi dishes, mixed baltis, grill dishes and saffron biryanis.
+There's also a wide drinks selection featuring wine, cocktails, beers and spirits.

 Where: Blackfriars Street, M3 5BQ